adut24/holbertonschool-higher_level_programming/README.md

 - What’s the purpose of catching exceptions
 - How to raise a builtin exception
 - When do we need to implement a clean-up action after an exception

+## 0x06.
+Python - Classes and Objects
+- Why Python programming is awesome
+- What is OOP
+- “first-class everything”
+- What is a class
+- What is an object and an instance
+- What is the difference between a class and an object or instance
+- What is an attribute
+- What are and how to use public, protected and private attributes
+- What is `self`
+- What is a method
+- What is the special `__init__` method and how to use it
+- What is Data Abstraction, Data Encapsulation, and Information Hiding
+- What is a property
+- What is the difference between an attribute and a property in Python
+- What is the Pythonic way to write getters and setters in Python
+- How to dynamically create arbitrary new attributes for existing instances of a class
+- How to bind attributes to object and classes
+- What is the `__dict__` of a class and/or instance of a class and what does it contain
+- How does Python find the attributes of an object or class
+- How to use the `getattr` function